Refreshed and updated April 1, 2026.

 | Custom Controls | Built-in enterprise IT management | Must be built from scratch |

 The takeaway here is that Copilot is governed, but ChatGPT is a wild card unless you lock it down.
+And with agentic features expanding its reach, the stakes have never been higher.

 Five Ways to Remediate ChatGPT Security Risks